pwittchen/covid-19-pl/README.md

 data
 ----

-timeline data gathered by me so far is available in `timeline.csv` script
+timeline data gathered by me so far is available in `data/timeline.csv` script

 references
 ----------